 Start by putting the bacon strips in a cold pan.
 Turn on the heat and cook it slowly until it turns brown and crispy.
 Remove the bacon from the pan then transfer one tablespoon grease to another pan where you are going to cook the pasta.
 I wanted a white and less bacony sauce, hence a separate pan.

 If you prefer to keep all that bacon flavor, use the drippings with gusto!
 The sauce will turn light brown in color and really rich with flavor.
-Like this one.

 Enjoy.
 Indulge.
 Celebrate.